 Prusiner’s contributions to scientific research have been internationally recognized.
 He is a member of the National Academy of Sciences, the Institute of Medicine, the American Academy of Arts and Sciences and the American Philosophical Society and a foreign member of the Royal Society, London.
 He is the recipient of numerous prizes, including the Potamkin Prize for Alzheimer’s Disease Research from the American Academy of Neurology (1991); the Richard Lounsbery Award for Extraordinary Scientific Research in Biology and Medicine from the National Academy of Sciences (1993); the Gairdner Foundation International Award (1993); the Albert Lasker Award for Basic Medical Research (1994); the Wolf Prize in Medicine from the State of Israel (1996); the Nobel Prize in Physiology or Medicine (1997); and the United States Presidential National Medal of Science (2009).

-Prusiner is the author of over 500 scientific research and 300 review articles, and editor of 11 books on diseases caused by prions.
+Prusiner is the author of over 500 scientific research articles and 300 review articles and editor of 11 books on diseases caused by prions.
 Prusiner’s recently published single-author book Madness and Memory, which chronicles his discovery of prions, has received wide acclaim.
 He holds 50 issued or allowed United States patents, all of which are assigned to the University of California.
 He has delivered over 150 honorary and over 725 invited lectures.
-Currently, Prusiner is the President-elect of the American Neurological Association.
+Currently, Prusiner is the president-elect of the American Neurological Association.